MarianoMolina/project_alice/README.md

 - Add task results from the database to ongoing conversations
 - Integrate new tasks as tools for the active agent during chat
 - Support for various message types (text, image, video, audio, file)
+- Deploy these agents wherever you want, since the workflow API offers an endpoint to create chat completions.

 ### 3. Extensible Framework
 - Modular architecture allowing easy addition of new components